ritikmasand/React/Day5_React/hooks/notes.md

 ## State

-- If I want react to track any variable , i need to create a state hook.
+- If I want react to track any variable , we need to create a state hook.
 - React will track variables for changes
 - If there is any change , the component will be re-rendered .
 - UseState is the name of that hook which we will call to create trackable variables .